-- For students who present speech disorders; severe cognitive, physical, or sensory disorders; and/or severe social/behavioral deficits that require immediate attention in order to prevent harm to the student or others, the implementation of evidence-based interventions (including the parent involvement in the intervention procedures) and the observations of the student would be inappropriate in addressing the immediate needs of the student. - The activities described in the general education intervention procedures above have been implemented, but have been unsuccessful in addressing the areas of concern for the student. - The parents of the child receiving general education interventions requested, prior to the completion of the interventions, that the school conduct an evaluation to determine the child's eligibility for specially designed instruction and related services as a student with a disability.
-In this case, the activities described in the general education interventions procedures are completed concurrently with the evaluation but prior to the determination of the student's eligibility for specially designed instruction. - In the instance significant risk factors are present or if the student demonstrates severe cognitive, physical or sensory impairments, or presents as a danger to self or others, an individual intervention plan should be developed as the child awaits the M-Team evaluation.
+1. For students who present speech disorders; severe cognitive, physical, or sensory disorders; and/or severe social/behavioral deficits that require immediate attention in order to prevent harm to the student or others, the implementation of evidence-based interventions (including the parent involvement in the intervention procedures) and the observations of the student would be inappropriate in addressing the immediate needs of the student.

+2. The activities described in the general education intervention procedures above have been implemented, but have been unsuccessful in addressing the areas of concern for the student 3.
+The parents of the child receiving general education interventions requested, prior to the completion of the interventions, that the school conduct an evaluation to determine the child's eligibility for specially designed instruction and related services as a student with a disability.
+In this case, the activities described in the general education interventions procedures are completed concurrently with the evaluation but prior to the determination of the student's eligibility for specially designed instruction.

+In the instance significant risk factors are present or if the student demonstrates severe cognitive, physical or sensory impairments, or presents as a danger to self or others, an individual intervention plan should be developed as the child awaits the M-Team evaluation.

 Developing Individualized Education Plans: Students will be guaranteed a free appropriate education and evaluation as well as consequent placement and implementation of an appropriate IEP.
 The written individualized educational plan for each student will include measurable annual learning goals and behavioral goals that may involve the evaluation of behavior through a Functional Assessment of Behavior (FAB) and the development of a Behavior Intervention Plan (BIP).
-Additionally, program components, goals, progress reports to parents on goals, diploma options, curriculum whether standard and/or modified, and assessment may also be addressed therein.
+Additionally, program components including specialized instruction and related services, goals, progress reports to parents on goals, diploma options, curriculum whether standard and/or modified, and assessment may also be addressed therein.
 Supplementary aids and related services will also be identified as well as necessary accommodations and modifications will be clearly delineated in this written plan.
-The School will ensure that appropriate personnel will be trained in using the Web Based IEP system that is currently used by the Sponsor.
-The school will use the Florida Department of Education's "Developing Quality Individual Educational Plans" as a guide when developing IEPs.
+The School will ensure that appropriate personnel will be trained in using the Web Based IEP system (Special Education-Electronic Management System) that is currently being used by the Sponsor.